Graduate Admissions FAQ

 To increase competitiveness for consideration, applicants to our programs should have completed university-level psychology coursework (with strong grades) in the areas of: biological bases of behaviour; cognitive/ affective bases of behaviour; social-cultural aspects of behaviour; human development; history and systems of psychology; psychometrics; statistics and research methods (third-year level of course recommended); personality; psychopathology/ abnormal psychology.

 Possibly.
+Our College of Graduate Studies assesses international credentials.
 If your degree is a three-year Bologna-compliant degree from a research-intensive European university, it may be acceptable as a basis for admission to graduate studies at UBC.
 Check the Minimum Academic Requirements for International Credentials Guide to locate your institution’s information here.

 Both the BA and BSc degree in psychology will be accepted, and an Honours degree is not required provided you have clearly demonstrated scholarly research experience in the form of lab courses/experience and/or directed studies as well as publications, posters, and/or presentations.